Fulbright Egyptian Student Program – Master’s Degree

 - Three Recommendation Letters

-- Minimum TOEFL ITP of 550 or its equivalent iBT (80), or IELTS (6.5) from any of the centers in the table above
+- Minimum TOEFL ITP of 550 or its equivalent iBT (80), or IELTS (6.5) from any of the centers in the table above, or Duolingo (105) or an English Proficiency Test from Egyptian Universities (550)

 - Scanned copy of the original valid National ID

 Important: The Fulbright Egyptian Student Program seeks applicants that have developed a sense of personal integrity and are original thinkers.
 Copying someone else’s writing, whether from the Internet, from a book or from a friend is considered plagiarism.
 Any quoted words or sentences should include a citation.
 An applicant who is found to have plagiarized in any form (including unintentional or accidental plagiarism) in his or her application will be disqualified.
-For further information about plagiarism and citation, please click on the following link: https://fulbright-egypt.org/resources/
+For further information about plagiarism and citation, please click on the following link: https://fulbright-egypt.org/resources/.
+All content in applications must be the applicant’s original contribution and his/her own intellectual property.
+Having someone else write or contribute to the writing of an individual’s application, either fully or partially, does not uphold the standards of integrity expected of Fulbrighters and may result in the ineligibility of your application.
+Grant Benefits

 - Travel allowance